dbartumeu/atomic-ui/src/lib/forms/chips/README.md

-# td-chips
+# at-chips

-`td-chips` element generates a list of strings or objects as chips.
+`at-chips` element generates a list of strings or objects as chips.

 Add the [items] attribute to enable the autocomplete with a list, and [requireMatch] to not allow custom values.